lethiess/piet/docs/PIET.md

 **Operation:** ```result = (2nd top element) / (top element) ```

-**Exceptions:** This command can throw an exception if the number of stack elements are insuficcientor if the divisor is 0.
+**Exceptions:** This command can throw an exception if the number of stack elements are insufficient if the divisor is 0.

 ### Mod <a name="command_mod"></a>